makersinstitute/android-academy/instructions/w4d3 - Interactif App Part 2.md

     int totalPriceOfOrderMilk = 0;
     ```

-2. Add a global constant variable to MainActivity.java with an integer data type with the name of priceOfMilk to store price per milk with value is 5.
+2. Add a global constant variable to MainActivity.java with an integer data type with the name of priceOfMilk to store the price of milk with value is 5.
     ```
    final int priceOfMilk = 5;
     ```